Opening—28 April 2023, 6 to 9 PM

-carlier | gebauer is pleased to announce the second solo exhibition of Serbian artist Jelena Bulajic with the gallery.
+carlier | gebauer is pleased to announce Light Falls, the gallery’s first solo exhibition with the Brazilian artist Lucia Koch.

 Lucia Koch’s immersive sculptural, photographic, and installative works shift and reimagine the spaces they occupy by proposing new relations of scale, occupation, and materiality.
 Her practice has developed through a careful attention to the physical and social aspects of urban life and architecture, beginning with her early site-responsive interventions with the collective project Arte Construtora in the 1990s and extending to more recent installations that transform public spaces and exhibition venues through the use of translucent materials, perforated surfaces, fabrics, and cinematographic filters.

 Light is one of the central materials in Lucia Koch’s practice, which she often modulates through interventions that focus on ceilings, windows, and other architectural openings.